aschiedermeier/Hello_world/Starsigns/starsignsReadme.md

 can still see stuff after clear, after reviewing stuff (only on linux/mac (??))

 # next step:
+ask for signs number first, then propose automatically default rounds default rounds is dependent on chosen amount of starsigns, so it is possible to solve all of them (e.g. 4 signs need at least 12 rounds, so 20 would be appropriate)

-same signs shall not be tested twice in a row overview diagram to vidualize elements, modalities and signs ask for signs number first, then propose automatically default rounds ask for another round if finished choose difficulty levels (lenght of recall_list) class Session (recalled, rounds, how many, result) class User (Session history, signsStats) seperate recall_list for element learnfactor (def 0) sigmoid learn factor (def 0.5) simgoid learn factor: SLF= =1/(1+EXP(-LF))
+overview diagram at beginning to vidualize elements, modalities and signs ask for another round if finished choose difficulty levels (lenght of recall_list) class Session (recalled, rounds, how many, result) class User (Session history, signsStats) seperate recall_list for element and modality learnfactor (def 0) sigmoid learn factor (def 0.5) simgoid learn factor: SLF= =1/(1+EXP(-LF))